Coderz75/A-Lang/README.md

 - Effecient - Asians must be the first to finish everything
 - No numbers - Asians don't need a computer to do math for them
 - No imports - Asians don't need somebody's elses help to be the best
 - Nearly no compiler errors - As an Asian, we expect that your project is error free first try.
 Even with an error, we will run your code, and the output will be very wierd.
-If something is completely wrong, we will just shut the program with a: <b><h3 style = "color: red">FAIL</h3></b>
+If something is completely wrong, we will just shut the program with a: <b>FAIL</b>
 - Compatible - Our program is compatible with python, with a catch.
 We only do python one liners (because otherwise it would be too easy)
 - No Variables - Back in my day we had to make minecraft with NO COMPUTER MEMORY